RVanDamme/MUFFIN/README.md

 #you need to change the line 3 and 25 to the path of your env (/path/to/install/metawrap-env)
 ```

-### For containers usage (docker/singularity)
+### For containers usage
-If you use containers, you don't need extra installations
+If you use containers either docker or singularity, you don't need extra installations

 ### For usage of software installed locally
 You just need to have all the software used in the pipeline (see table above) installed and in your $PATH